SumitGarg11/Algorithms/Recursion/Introduction.md

 Recursion is a powerful technique that can be used to solve a wide variety of problems.
 However, it is important to use recursion carefully, as it can lead to stack overflows if not used properly.

-Recursion should be used when:
+Recursion should be used when

 The problem can be broken down into smaller subproblems that can be solved recursively.
 The base case is easy to identify.